X-SHIELD: Regularization for eXplainable Artificial Intelligence: Abstract

 \section{Abstract}

-As Artificial Intelligence systems become integral across domains, the demand for explainability grows.
-While the effort by the scientific community is focused on obtaining a better explanation for the model, it is important not to ignore the potential of this explanation process to improve training as well.
-While existing efforts primarily focus on generating and evaluating explanations for black-box models, there remains a critical gap in directly enhancing models through these evaluations.
-This paper introduces SHIELD (Selective Hidden Input Evaluation for Learning Dynamics), a regularization technique for explainable artificial intelligence designed to improve model quality by concealing portions of input data and assessing the resulting discrepancy in predictions.
-In contrast to conventional approaches, SHIELD regularization seamlessly integrates into the objective function, enhancing model explainability while also improving performance.
-Experimental validation on benchmark datasets underscores SHIELD's effectiveness in improving Artificial Intelligence model explainability and overall performance.
-This establishes SHIELD regularization as a promising pathway for developing transparent and reliable Artificial Intelligence regularization techniques.
+As artificial intelligence systems become integral across domains, the demand for explainability grows, the called eXplainable artificial intelligence (XAI).
+Existing efforts primarily focus on generating and evaluating explanations for black-box models while a critical gap in directly enhancing models remains through these evaluations.
+It is important to consider the potential of this explanation process to improve model quality with a feedback on training as well.
+XAI may be used to improve model performance while boosting its explainability.
+Under this view, this paper introduces Transformation - Selective Hidden Input Evaluation for Learning Dynamics~(T-SHIELD), a regularization family designed to improve model quality by hiding features of input, forcing the model to generalize without those features.
+Within this family, we propose the XAI - SHIELD~(X-SHIELD), a regularization for explainable artificial intelligence, which uses explanations to select specific features to hide.
+In contrast to conventional approaches, X-SHIELD regularization seamlessly integrates into the objective function enhancing model explainability while also improving performance.
+Experimental validation on benchmark datasets underscores X-SHIELD's effectiveness in improving performance and overall explainability.
+The improvement is validated through experiments comparing models with and without the X-SHIELD regularization, with further analysis exploring the rationale behind its design choices.
+This establishes X-SHIELD regularization as a promising pathway for developing reliable artificial intelligence regularization.

-\keywords{ Explainable Artificial Intelligence \and Deep Learning \and regularization }
+\keywords{ Explainable Artificial Intelligence \and Deep Learning \and Regularization }